cisagov/Malcolm/README.md

 Checking out the [Malcolm source code](https://github.com/idaholab/Malcolm/tree/main) results in the following subdirectories in your `malcolm/` working copy:

+* `arkime` - code and configuration for the `arkime` container which processes PCAP files using `arkime-capture` and which serves the Viewer application
+* `arkime-logs` - an initially empty directory to which the `arkime` container will write some debug log files
+* `arkime-raw` - an initially empty directory to which the `arkime` container will write captured PCAP files; as Arkime as employed by Malcolm is currently used for processing previously-captured PCAP files, this directory is currently unused
 * `Dockerfiles` - a directory containing build instructions for Malcolm's docker images
 * `docs` - a directory containing instructions and documentation
 * `elasticsearch` - an initially empty directory where the Elasticsearch database instance will reside